As I’m sure some of you know, I’m a big fan of Powershell scripting and find most tasks can be done far more quickly with a script than manually.

 Whilst the Powershell scripts within Intune work nicely, they are run-once scripts (unless you want to start deleting registry keys) and sometimes you want a script which runs regularly.

-Firstly, if you’ve never used them before, you’ll find them hidden in the Reports Menu (Reports – Endpoint Analytics – Proactive Remediations):
+Firstly, if you’ve never used them before, you’ll find them in the Devices – Scripts and remediations and then select the remediation tab:

 The first time you load it, you’ll have to confirm you are licensed to use it, I’m assuming if you’re reading this that you must be.